aserg-ufmg/RefDiff/doc/Tutorial1.md

 </dependency>
 ```

-When you save the file, all the necessary dependencies to run refdiff will be downloaded from the maven central and configured in the classpath automatically.
+When you save the file, all the necessary dependencies to run RefDiff will be downloaded from the Maven central repository and configured in the classpath automatically.

 Tha last step to configure the project is to define the compiler compliance level.
 Right click on the project you just created and click in *Properties*.
 Then, open the *Java Compiler* tab and set the value of the *Compiler compliance level* to 1.8.
 Now, you are ready to use RefDiff in your project.